Geology (GEOL)

 The geology of earthquakes including the cause of fault rupture, seismic waves, focal mechanisms, and earthquakes associated with all fault types in a variety of tectonic settings; methods of identifying paleo-earthquakes in the geologic record, and the assessment of seismic risk in active fault environments.

 Investigation of deformed rocks; mechanics of brittle and continuum failure, stress and strain relations, characterization, description, classification of folded and fractured rocks.
 Three hours of lecture and one 2-hour 45-minute lab per week; one week-long mandatory field trip.
-(Spring only)
+Typically Offered: Spring.

 Primarily for non-geology majors who want to acquire a better knowledge of geologic concepts and processes through study of geology of national parks.
 One 6-day field trip.